California Motorcyclist Safety

 WebEx video conference

-The California Highway Patrol (CHP) is conducting the Spring 2023 California
+The California Highway Patrol (CHP) is conducting the Fall 2024 California

-The purpose of this meeting is to provide information about program achievements over the past year and also includes activities planned for Fiscal Year 2022/2023.
+The purpose of this meeting is to provide information about program achievements over the past year and activities planned for Fiscal Year 2024/2025.
 If you are interested in attending a CMSP training course, please go to www.motorcyclesafetyca.com for more information.

 Motorcycle Safety Information